saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 Any time you install Cypress, which was one of the things installed when you ran the command `saucectl new`, you will see a `cypress` folder containing the `/integrations` directory where all test files are stored, as well as a `cypress.json` file where you can set options reporters, the base URL that tests will be run against, and [more](https://docs.cypress.io/guides/references/configuration.html#Global).

 Another part of the package that was installed when you ran `saucectl` new is the /`.sauce` directory.
-The /`.sauce` directory has a `.sauceignore` file where you can designate the files and directories you don't want uploaded to Sauce Labs, and the `config.yml` file in which you will see something like the following:
+The /`.sauce` directory has a `.sauceignore` file where you can designate the files and directories you don't want uploaded to Sauce Labs, and the `config.yml` file in which you will see something like the following ([Config Docs](https://docs.saucelabs.com/testrunner-toolkit/configuration#basic-configuration)):

 ```